The UK government imposes an Air Passenger Duty in relation to each passenger travelling on flights originating from London.

-We will collect this amount through our contact centre if your upgrade is confirmed before your departure from London Heathrow, but if we can’t contact you or if your upgrade isn’t confirmed until time of departure, then you will need to pay this amount at our service desk at London Heathrow.
+We will collect this amount through our Air New Zealand Contact Centre if your upgrade is confirmed before your departure from London Heathrow, but if we can’t contact you or if your upgrade isn’t confirmed until time of departure, then you will need to pay this amount at our service desk at London Heathrow.

 I’ve requested an upgrade from Premium Economy to Business Premier.
 Will I have to pay an extra amount?